 Gersh Kuntzman - New York Daily News

-"Eric Bennett has written a very nice story about a young penguin growing p but fearful about learning to swim.
+"Eric Bennett has written a very nice story about a young penguin growing but fearful about learning to swim.
 When he finally takes the plunge, he meets Albie who becomes a lifelong friend and confidant.
 I believe you will see friendship bloom and also the concept of overcoming one's fear of doing something.
-All our children have fears of some kind and this book could be an avenue of discussion about your child's fears.
-Being proactive as a parent with childhood challenges is an opportunity to assist your children before they must produce the courage to move forward."

 Dad For Divas (A Top 500 Children's Book Reviewer)

 "Children's books need story, information, humor, and illustrations.
-'Noodles & Albie' puts all of those factors to good use in the tale of an Antarctic penguin who enjoys his first ocean adventure--and the fish who becomes his best friend.
-'Noodles & Albie' is a charming, colorful story about making friends and conquering fear.
-The book would make a delightful gift for any animal or fish-loving child.
-Adults will appreciate the information about penguins that follows the story, as well as the humor and creativity displayed throughout.
+'Noodles & Albie' puts all of those factors to good use.
+Kids and adults will appreciate the information about penguins that follows the story, as well as the humor and creativity displayed throughout.
 Tinky Weisblat - Greenfield Recorder

 "Noodles & Albie - Beautiful story and great illustrations make this a wonderful children's book."
 Orchard Forsythia - Children's Book Reviewer & Blogger